Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Employment and Non-compete Issues: Conflicts involving employment agreements, confidential information, or non-compete clauses.

-Given the regional economic landscape, businesses frequently prefer arbitration for these disputes because it allows for dispute resolution by experts familiar with local industries and legal nuances.
+Given the regional economic landscape, businesses frequently prefer arbitration for these disputes because it allows for dispute resolution by experts familiar at a local employer and legal nuances.

 The arbitration process in Pittsburgh generally follows these key steps: